Buddhist Uprising: Dismissal of Thi

 A combination of those factors resulted in Thi's dismissal.
 Kỳ mustered the support of eight of the generals on the 10-man junta, meaning that along with his vote, there were nine officers in favour of Thi's removal.
 With Thi the only non-supporter, Kỳ and his colleagues removed Thi from the junta and his corps command on March 10, 1966.
 Kỳ threatened to resign if the decision was not unanimous, claiming that the junta needed a show of strength, so Thi decided to vote for his sacking.

 Thi claimed that during this meeting, knowing that the other generals were not favourable to him, he nettled them by chastising their commitment to the country.
 He said that the population would never support the generals' war effort as long as they lived so comfortably, and he mocked them for ostentatiously flying their female partners to Hong Kong for shopping expeditions.
 The junta put Thi under house arrest pending his departure from the country, and then appointed General Nguyễn Văn Chuân, the erstwhile commander of 1st Division and a Thi subordinate, as the new I Corps commander.
-General Pham Xuan Nhuan was then made the 1st Division commander.
+General Phan Xuân Nhuận was then made the 1st Division commander.

 At first, Kỳ said that Thi was leaving the country to receive medical treatment for his nasal passages.
 An official announcement said that the junta "had considered and accepted General Thi's application for a vacation".
 Thi retorted that "The only sinus condition I have is from the stink of corruption."
 Kỳ gave a series of reasons for dismissing Thi, accusing him of being too left-wing, of ruling the central regions like a warlord, of having a mistress who was suspected of being a communist, and being too conspiratorial.
 Kỳ did not say that Thi supported negotiations as a means of ending the war, but he did have a history of removing officials and military figures who promoted such a policy.

 Despite Thi's good relations with the Buddhists in his area, most notably the leading activist monk Thích Trí Quang, Kỳ reportedly had the monk's support for Thi's removal.
 If Kỳ thought that Thích Trí Quang would not organize demonstrations against Thi's dismissal, he turned out to be wrong, as the monk used the crisis to highlight Buddhist calls for civilian rule.
 There were claims that Quang had always intended to challenge Kỳ, regardless of whether or not Thi had been cast aside.